Mission

 Eliminating Invasive Bacterial Infections

-Despite renewed interest in vaccine innovation, bacterial infectious diseases have not historically received adequate attention.
+Despite current efforts, bacterial infectious diseases continue to receive inadequate attention.
 The global incidence of pneumococcal disease remains high, driven in part by emerging serotypes not covered by currently available vaccines.
-Our site-specific conjugation technology allows us to engineer broader-spectrum pneumococcal conjugate vaccines (PCVs) that we believe may enable our PCV franchise to surpass the coverage of other pneumococcal vaccines and provide greater disease protection, while maintaining effectiveness.
+Our site-specific, carrier-sparing platform allows us to engineer broader-spectrum pneumococcal conjugate vaccines (PCVs) that we believe could enable our PCV candidates to surpass the coverage of other pneumococcal vaccines and provide a greater spectrum of coverage while maintaining robust effectiveness.

 A Cause Befitting Our Technology

-With the XpressCF™ cell-free protein synthesis platform, we determined early on that developing a more broadly protective PCV was the highest and best use of our technology.
-We believe our unique platform has enabled us to develop one of the most complex biologics ever attempted.
+When we began this mission over a decade ago, we set out to make a meaningful difference in protecting humankind from the consequences of bacterial diseases like invasive pneumococcal disease.
+We determined early on that developing a more broadly protective PCV was the highest and best use of our technology, and we believe our unique platform has enabled us to develop one of the most complex biologics ever attempted.

 Grant Pickering

-With our novel technology, we believe we can go beyond traditional vaccine approaches – such as new technologies like mRNA – when it comes to addressing bacterial diseases.
+With our novel technology, we believe we can go beyond traditional vaccine approaches when it comes to addressing bacterial diseases and we are exploring preventing or treating pathogens, such as Group A Strep and Shigella, for which no vaccines currently exist.

 Jeff Fairman